TheFlemoid/ESP-IDF-HD44780/README.md

+# ESP-IDF HD44780

-ESP-32 drivers for common Hitachi HD44780 character LCD displays.
+<H2>ESP-32 drivers for common Hitachi HD44780 character LCD displays.</H2>
+Can be dropped into any ESP-IDF project as an IDF components.
+Currently supports two row HD44780 based displays.

+Supports all standard HD44780 display functionality:
-Currently supports HD44780 in either 8 bit and 4 bit mode.
+ - Initializing displays in either 4-bit or 8-bit mode.

-Work in progress.
+ - Arbitrarily setting the position of the cursor.
+ - Controlling whether the cursor is on and whether it blinks.
+ - Writing strings of text to the display.
+ - Clearing the display.
+ - Creating and displaying up to eight arbitrarily defined, custom 5x8 px characters.

+Written in pure C.

+Licensed under the permissive MIT License, these drivers can be copied, used, modified, and distributed openly.
+Attribution is appreciated, but is in no way mandatory.

 ---